bcgov/bcgov-sso-theme/README.md

 # About

-This repo contains the default RedHat Single Sign-On Themes as well as the custom `bcgov` theme.
+This repo contains public facing RedHat Single Sign-On (SSO) components themed to better match standard British Columbia Government websites.

-## bcgov
+## How to Use

+Under Construction !!!

+*Tip*: Copy the theme to the default theme location in and then use the admin (web) interface to change the theme for your realm.

 ## How to Contribute